All About Birthstones

 June’s primary birthstone is a pearl – unique because it is the only birthstone that is not actually a stone.
 Formed in living mollusks when a sand particle or fragment of rock is trapped in the shell and irritates the mollusk inside.
 The mollusk coats the sand particle with many layers of shell material to prevent it from irritating it further.
 Pearls are used in all type of jewelry and range in cost from inexpensive to dear.

 June birthstone pearl jewelryAlexandrite is a relatively recently discovered gemstone, discovered in Russia in 1831.
 It is named after Czar Alexander II who was in power when the stone was discovered.
-Extremely rare, Alexandrite displays interesting color properties.
+Rare, Alexandrite displays interesting color properties.
 It can appear green, purple or red in different lighting conditions.
 In its natural state, Alexandrite is incredibly expensive.
 It is often sold in it man-made version.

 Moonstones were named by the Roman historian Pliny who contended that the stone changed in appearance with the phases of the moon.
 While this is not true, moonstone does seem to change as the light hits it differently.
 This occurs because moonstones are formed from two varieties of feldspar that each react slightly differently to light.
-The result is a phenomenon called adolescence.
+The result is a phenomenon called adularescence.
 Moonstones come in a variety of colors including blue, green, peach, and champagne.

 Moonstones are said to possess properties which grant the wearer good fortune.
 Moonstones are most often source in India, Myanmar, Australia, Madagascar, and the United States.